warroyo/tkg-vgpu/README.md

 ### Create vGPU profile templates

 This step is how we work around the limitation of CAPv today mentioned above.
-Since this is for AI workloads we will onyl create templates for the profiles that meet that type.
+Since this is for AI workloads we will only create templates for the profiles that meet that type.
 In the case of this example it will be 16c, 8c, and 4c.
-If you are using mig the profiles will look different you can see [this doc](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/#a100-profiles) for details.
+If you are using mig, the profiles will look different you can see [this doc](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/#a100-profiles) for details.

 For each relevant profile take the following steps.